-- A. Course Description: (4:2:8) This course is an overview of automotive electrical systems, including topics in operational theory, testing, diagnosis, and repair of batteries, charging and starting systems, and electrical accessories.
-Emphasis will be on electrical schematic diagrams and service manuals.
-Safety is emphasized throughout the course.
-Elements of the course may be taught manufacturer specific. - B. Course Goals/Objectives: Utilizing appropriate safety procedures, the student will interpret wiring schematics and symbols, explain electrical principals, explain the theory and principles of battery, starting, charging systems, and automotive electrical accessories.
-The student will demonstrate diagnosis and repair of battery, starting, charging systems, and electrical accessories; and demonstrate proper use of electrical test equipment.
-A complete detailed list of objectives is printed in table form and listed before the content outline of this syllabus. - C. Course Competencies: A = 100-90 B = 89-80 C = 79-70 F = 69 or below A grade of a C or higher is required in order to successfully complete this course. - D. Academic Integrity.
+- A. Course Description: (4:2:6) Prerequisite: AUMT 1407.
+This course covers the repair of automotive electrical subsystems, lighting, instrumentation, and accessories.
+Emphasis will be on accurate diagnosis and proper repair methods using various troubleshooting skills and techniques.
+This course may be taught manufacturer specific. - B. Course Goals/Objectives: Utilizing appropriate safety procedures, the student will diagnose and repair lighting systems; inspect, test, and repair various automotive accessories; troubleshoot malfunctions and effect necessary repairs to instrumentation, gauges, and sending units; and make proper repairs to wiring and wiring harnesses. - C. Course Competencies: A = 100-90 B = 89-80 C = 79-70 F = 69 or below A grade of a C or higher is required in AUMT 2421 in order to successfully complete this course. - D. Academic Integrity.
 It is the aim of the faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
 The attempt of any student to present as his own, any work which he has not honestly performed, is regarded by the faculty and administration as a most serious offense and renders the offender liable to serious consequences, possibly suspension.
 For further information concerning Cheating and Plagiarism, read the section on Academic Integrity in the SPC General Catalog.
 If you have a question as to whether you may work with other students on any assignment, ASK YOUR INSTRUCTOR.
 On some assignments working with others is encouraged. - E. SCANS and Foundation Skills.
 Specific SCANS competencies and foundation skills applicable to this course are listed adjacent to each objective in the course objective table.
 They include: Foundation Skills (F): 1,2,3,4,5,6,8,9,10,11,12.

 Competencies (C): 5,6,7,15,16,18,19,20.
-A complete list of SCANS competencies and foundation skills is attached at the end of this syllabus.
+A complete list of SCANS competencies

-F. Verification of Workplace Competencies-Technical Education Division.
-The learning outcomes of this course will prepare the student to meet the competencies measured in a comprehensive elective course experience (Course #=s AUMT 1366, or AUMT 2366).
+- and foundation skills is attached at the end of this syllabus. - F. Verification of Workplace Competencies-Technical Education Division.
+The learning outcomes of this course will prepare the student to meet the competencies measured in a comprehensive elective course experience (Course #=s AUMT 1366 and AUMT 2366).
 In addition the student will also be prepared to take the ASE Student Certification test for Electrical Systems.